Young and Old...

 Strangely enough, kids attitudes can go in either direction.

 Of course, there are those kids that fall in between.
 Whatever their perspective, as the adult and the beekeeper it's your job to carefully assess how they feel about being around bees and adjust accordingly.
-A certain fear isn't always a bad thing, if kept within certain boundaries.
+A certain level of fear isn't always a bad thing, if kept within certain boundaries.
 This can translate into a healthy and pragmatic attitude to being safe at all times, which is a good thing.

-By the way, under no circumstances should you force a scared child to participate.
+Under no circumstances should you force a scared child to participate.
 Beyond being plain cruel, that's also a surefire way to build a distrust and a greater fear of beekeeping.
 Read what your little one is telling you - even if they don't say it out loud - and help them gently over any concerns they might have.

 The "Gentle Movements" Speech

 Kids are kids - and that often means tons of energy.
 That needs to be constrained around bees.

 If the kids involved can't maintain a certain level of calm around your bees then they are probably not yet ready to accompany you to the hive.
 Most kids, however, have just enough initial concern to be perfectly capable of doing everything you say as they approach 20,000+ insects - with stingers - for the first time!